An ad-free Educational Platform Offering Access to Restored Vintage Photographs and Prints Documenting New York's Rich History.

 Recognized as a New York City Scenic Landmark, Eastern and Ocean Parkways have significantly influenced urban design.
 They enhanced Brooklyn's environment with green spaces and recreational areas while contributing to the city's cultural and historical fabric.
 These parkways set a lasting precedent in the development of urban green spaces, shaping New York City's and America's approach to urban planning and landscape architecture.

-1868: Victoria Woodhull made history in 1868 as the first woman to own and operate a brokerage firm on Wall Street, New York City, challenging gender norms in the male-dominated financial sector.
+1868: Victoria Woodhull made history as the first woman to own and operate a brokerage firm on Wall Street, New York City, challenging gender norms in the male-dominated financial sector.
 Her entry into finance symbolized a significant breakthrough for women's participation in business, particularly in areas previously restricted to them.

 In 1872, Woodhull expanded her influence to politics, running for U.S. President on the Equal Rights Party ticket, a first for a woman.
 Although her presidential bid was unsuccessful, it raised awareness of women's issues and inspired future female candidates.
 Woodhull's pioneering contributions in finance and politics have been recognized as milestones in women's rights, motivating ongoing efforts to break barriers and reshape societal norms.